datastax/dsbulk/manual/settings.md

 #### --codec.epoch _&lt;string&gt;_

 This setting applies only to CQL `timestamp` columns, and `USING TIMESTAMP` clauses in queries.
 If the input is a string containing only digits that cannot be parsed using the `codec.timestamp` format, the specified epoch determines the relative point in time used with the parsed value.
-The value must be a valid timestamp, defined by options `codec.timestamp` and `codec.timeZone` (if the value does not include a time zone).
+The value must be expressed in [`ISO_ZONED_DATE_TIME`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_ZONED_DATE_TIME) format.

 Default: **"1970-01-01T00:00:00Z"**.